jbrry/multilingual-parsing/README.md

     ```

 ## Create silver training/ development sets
 We follow the same process to develop datasets with [automatically predicted pos-labels](http://universaldependencies.org/conll18/baseline.html) as the CoNLL 2018 shared task.
-That is, we perform jack-knifing on ther training set to predict pos-tags.
-Pos-tags on the development set are predicted with a model trained on the gold-standard training set.
+That is, we perform jack-knifing on the training set to predict POS tags.
+POS tags on the development set are predicted with a model trained on the gold-standard training set.

 ```bash
 ./scripts/create_k_folds.sh